tonioloewald/b8r-native/README.md

 ## index.html

-All that really happens here is that we load `b8r.js` and insert a single `<b8r-component>` tag to load the app's base component.
-(Two example components are provided, each is a simple self-contained application.)
+The key thing this file does is import global CSS files, import `b8r.js`, and insert a single `<b8r-component>` tag to load the app's base component.

+Two example components are provided, each is a simple self-contained application.
+Also see comments inside the file.

 ## Other Stuff